 - Therefore, the man who thinks he *stands; let him beware, lest he fall.

 - Temptation hasn’t seized you except what’s common to man.
-But God is faithful, who won’t allow you to be tempted beyond what you can bear, but with the temptation will also make an escape, so you’ll be able to endure it.
+But God is faithful, who won’t allow you to be tempted beyond what you can bear, but with the temptation will also make the way to escape, so you’ll be able to endure it.